kiln-fired/kiln-operator/README.md

 ## Development

-This operator follows the conventions describe in the [Operator SDK Go Tutorial](https://sdk.operatorframework.io/docs/building-operators/golang/tutorial/).
+This operator follows the conventions described in the [Operator SDK Go Tutorial](https://sdk.operatorframework.io/docs/building-operators/golang/tutorial/).

 When modifying resource type definitions, run the following command to generate code for the modified resource: